pulumi/pulumi-hugo/themes/default/content/pulumi-up/_index.md

           title: "Community Summit"
           description: |
             Join your friends in the Pulumi community for the first ever Pulumi Community Summit.
-            This virtual event will include an “Open Spaces'' concept where you can propose and vote on topics ahead of time.
-Those topics with the most interest will form the agenda for the day, with virtual break out rooms centered around those themes.
+            This virtual event will include an "Open Spaces" concept where you can propose and vote on topics ahead of time.
+Those topics with the most interest will form the agenda for the day, with virtual breakout rooms centered around those themes.

         - hubspot_form_id: "1103e1e2-8a6d-4664-a006-14b27265adfd"
           title: "Workshop Series"